 No Job Audit is required if an existing position is being replaced at the same title and pay grade (if applicable).

 The President has expressed a strong preference that classified job audits be scheduled prior to the beginning of the annual budget process, with any resulting reclassifications to be effective the following September 1.
 A call for reclassification requests is sent to the campus in late winter/early spring each year.

 Off-cycle requests can take up to 20 work days to complete, which should be factored into a department’s plans for proposing an effective date for an off cycle reclassification.
 In accordance with State law, the effective date of the reclassification must be after the final approval of the action.
 In other words, there cannot be a retroactive salary increase associated with a reclassification.

-- Access and complete all sections of the Position Description Form for either PRR or PDQ.
-The PDQ can be obtained by contacting compensation.
+- Access and complete all sections of the Position Description Form for either PRRPosition Review and Request or PDQPosition Description Questionnaire.
+The PDQPosition Description Questionnaire can be obtained by contacting compensation.

 - Obtain required approvals

 - Compensation notifies the department, assigning new title, job class code and pay grade if applicable